freddycs/byd_car_mqtt/README.md

    3. Go to `BYD Car MQTT Status` integration and select your car model.

-   4. Under the Controls section, click on the `Generate DiLauncher Automations JSON` **Press** button.
+   4. Under the Controls section, click on the `Generate DiLauncher Automations JSON` button.

 This action will create a file named `dilauncher_automations.json` in your Home Assistant configuration directory (`/config`).
 This file contains 25 entries: 17 for AC temperatures (17°C to 33°C) and 8 for fan speeds (0 to 7).